What's the Difference? The potential for Convolutional Neural Networks for transient detection without template

+That is: $w^T$ is the weight and $b$ the bias of the model. $w$ is the derivative of $S_c$ with respect to $\mathcal{I}$ calculated specifically in the local neighborhood of pixel $\mathcal{I}_0$, and the approximation sign indicates a first order Taylor expansion has been used to approximate the solution.
 Each pixel in an image in the training set is associated with the corresponding pixel in the saliency map, and the saliency score (the importance) of that pixel measures the change in model output as a function of changes in the value of that input pixel by back-propagation.
 The higher the value of a pixel in a saliency map, the more influence that pixel has in the final classification.
 In this work we also refer to these maps as maps of pixel importance.

 In our case, given the side-by-side organization of the three elements of the input image set, the saliency maps can help us assess how much the \diabased\ model relied on the \diff\ to enable correct classification, and, thus, provide some intuition in the difficulty of the challenge offered to the \nodia\ model.